Murtajapur: Geography

 Murtijapur is located at an average elevation of 308 metres (1210 feet).

-It is an important railway junction station in Akola district and is under Bhusawal-Badnera Section of Bhusawal Division of Central Railway.
+It is an important railway junction station in Akola district.
+It is under the Bhusawal-Badnera Section of Bhusawal Division of Central Railway.

-Two out of three narrow gauge branch lines in Bhusawal railway division of central railway viz Murtijapur - Achalpur and Murtijapur - Yavatmal operate here.
+Two out of three narrow gauge branch lines in the Bhusawal railway division of central railway viz Murtijapur - Achalpur and Murtijapur - Yavatmal operate here.
+It is one of the important city on National Highway 6.
+It is also an important junction on central railway.
+It is famous for Shri Sant Gadge Baba City.